-Our practice remains at the forefront of dental technology and uses laser to to reduce pain, tissue loss and bleeding and to provide the most technologically advanced care possible.
-The use of a laser allows some procedures to be performed without the use of a drill or the need for in injection.
+Our practice remains at the forefront of dental technology and uses lasers to reduce pain, tissue loss and bleeding and to provide the most technologically advanced care possible.
+The use of a laser allows some procedures to be performed without the use of a drill or the need for an injection.
 Lasers work by delivering energy in the form of light.
 This energy can be used to achieve accuracy and precision when shaping the gums, biopsying oral tissues, removing tooth decay, and killing bacteria to improve periodontal health.

 Did you know…

-that dental lasers offer a long list of benefits for patients and dentists?
+That dental lasers offer a long list of benefits for patients and dentists?
 Specifically, laser dentistry has grown in popularity among patients because it is highly effective for reducing inflammation, bleeding and swelling during and following dental procedures.
 Many patients also report experiencing less pain when lasers are used as opposed to drills.
 For this reason alone, many patients experience less anxiety and apprehension before and during their dental appointments.